OpenWaterFoundation/owf-tstool-ai-plugin/doc-init/documentation_for_the_handover.md

 It also splits the data into training and test data.
 So that the model can be evaluated on the test data after training.
 And not on data it has already seen.

 It also creates scalers so when deploying the model we can scale the input data to the same range as the training data.

+It creates 67 days windows which move 24 hours forward for each timestep.

 ## Training